RedHat-EMEA-SSA-Team/hetzner-ocp4/docs/remote-execution.md

 ```

 Just edit `inventory/hosts.yaml` and change `ansible_host` to your Hetzner Server.
-And strongly recommended to add `artifacts_dir` for exmaple `/root/hetzner-ocp4/` where the artifacts (certifcates, kubeconf) is stored during the installation.
+And strongly recommended to add `artifacts_dir` for example `/root/hetzner-ocp4/` where the artifacts (certifcates, kubeconf) is stored during the installation.

 One example:
 ```yaml